roytang/blog/content/post/2007/10/gpt-bangkok-4.md

 Round 1: 0-2 loss.
 I lose due to bad beats here, mulliganing into a one-land hand both games.

 Round 2: 2-1 win.
-The win here was over a former National champ, who apparently has never beaten me before, as he shook his head commenting "Roy Tang, hindi ko matalo&#8230;" Strangely, I only remember beating him one other time&#8230;
+The win here was over a former National champ, who apparently has never beaten me before, as he shook his head commenting "Roy Tang, hindi ko matalo... " Strangely, I only remember beating him one other time...

 Round 3: 0-2 loss.
 Several misplays here.
 More on that leter.

 Round 4: 2-1 win.
 The guy was a bit green, we had to call a judge several times over minor issues.

 2-2.
-Maybe I could still get a decent finish&#8230;just need to win 3 in a row.
+Maybe I could still get a decent finish... just need to win 3 in a row.

 Round 5: 0-2 loss.
 Damn it!

 So I drop.
 Damn, I hate dropping, it makes me feel so incompetent at Magic.
 I know, it happens, bad beats etc. But in this case I really was incompetent.
 Learn from your mistakes right?
-The mistakes here were&#8230;
+The mistakes here were...

 1. Not enough removal.
 Seriously, I should've probably at least splashed for the Tarfire and the Consuming Bonfire.
 That would've been a better choice than Rootgrapple.
 (To be fair, the Treefolk Instant actually took out Garuk for me.
 I still lost that game though.)